What are website survey questions and why should you use them?

 Robert Johnson, Sawinery

-My name is Harriet, co-founder of CocoFinder, a company engaged in software development.
+My name is Harriet, co-founder of CocoFinder.
+Based in Singapore, our company is engaged in software development.
 Our site welcomes over 20,000 visitors each month.
 Besides, I've been quoted on sites such as Forbes, Lifewire, CMSWire, Lattice, SHEfinds before, among others.
 Customer feedback is the number one driver to create long-term success.
 Knowing the voice of the customer can lead you in the right direction, no matter the problem.
 Website feedback that you collect directly on your website gives you a glimpse inside your users’ minds, and you can use that information to improve their experience, reduce drop-offs, and boost conversions.
 The one question that we ask the most to our website visitors ishow would they describe our website in one or more words.
 This is a good question for capturing the perception of our website.
 Through this, you can allow users to enter their own words or choose one or more from a list according to your choices but we would like to keep it to the users' answers.
 A genuine review of your website can be found through this survey question, and this can help you improve in the areas where your website is keeping behind and improve user experience accordingly.

 Harriet Chan, CocoFinder